KiranShrinivaas8367/MOVIE-API/README.md

-A repository is created and currently working for an Movie-API project..
+A repository is maintained and currently working for an Movie-API project..